 The hedging instruments used are interest rate swaps, with AAK paying a fixed rate and receiving a floating rate.
 Some minor hedge inefficiency exists, as the fixing dates on the floating rate received on the hedge do not perfectly match the fixing dates on the floating rate paid on our loans.
 Due to this minor hedge inefficiency, AAK uses the dollar offset method for retrospective measuring of hedge efficiency of the cash flow hedge of floating-rate loans.
-Hedge efficiency testing in 2014 confirmed that the cash flow hedge of floating-rate loans qualifies for hedge accounting.
-At the 2014 year-end there was an unrealised loss of SEK 5 million (26) on hedge instruments.
+Hedge efficiency testing in 2015 confirmed that the cash flow hedge of floating-rate loans an unrealised loss of SEK 8 million (5) on hedge instruments.